-6. Test Drive Unlimited 2
+7. Test Drive Unlimited 2

-While its graphics are dated compared to games being made nowadays, most racing game enthusiasts will mention this game when listing out their favorite open-world racing games.
-This game has great driving mechanics and a wide variety of more than 90 different vehicles for you to choose from.
+While its graphics are dated compared to games being made nowadays, many racing game enthusiasts will still mention this game when listing out their favorite open-world racing games, and for many good reasons.
+Test Drive Unlimited 2 has great driving mechanics and a wide variety of more than 90 different vehicles for you to choose from.

-Not only is this an open-world racing game, but it’s also a lifestyle game allowing you to purchase property with a garage to store your vehicles and make your showroom.
+Not only is this an open-world racing game, but it’s also a lifestyle game, allowing you to purchase property with a garage to store your vehicles and make your showroom.
 Buying a new vehicle in the game is quite immersive as you need to first go to a dealership and look the vehicle over in and out.

-The game starts you off on the island of Ibiza with one unimpressive car and a small bit of cash, and you must work your way up through the ranks by completing multiplayer races, gaining fame and wealth, eventually buying properties to store your luxury vehicles.
+The game starts you off on the island of Ibiza with one (relatively) unimpressive car and a small bit of cash, and you must work your way up through the ranks by completing multiplayer races, gaining fame and wealth, eventually buying properties to store your luxury vehicles.

-- Massive selection of vehicles
+- Decent selection of vehicles

-- Unique game design & good sound design
+- Unique gameplay & good sound design

-- Lively open world
+- A fun open world to explore

-- Graphics are a bit dated
+- Graphics are quite dated

 - Awful voice acting